Discover everything you need to know about the Tavern Brawler in Baldur’s Gate 3 and how it works with best classes.

 - Tavern Brawler boosts your Strength modifier twice for attack and damage rolls with unarmed strikes and improvised weapons.
 So, it’s best to abuse the Strength modifier for massive damage.

-- Consider getting a Berserker Barbarian with Tavern Brawler to obtain the strongest and most accessible combat classes at Level 4.
+- Consider getting a Berserker Barbarian with Tavern Brawler to obtain the strongest and most accessible combat class at Level 4.
 You need to add Throw Weapons to allow 18 Strength high hit rates and high damage.

 - Experiment with a Barbarian Sniper with Throw Weapons and Eagle Heart.